 Frank Lloyd Wright’s Unity Temple is an icon of 20th-century modern architecture.
 Designed for Wright’s own Unitarian Universalist congregation in 1905, Unity Temple was constructed between 1906 and 1908, and dedicated in 1909.
 For more than 100 years, the building has continued to be the home of the Unity Temple Unitarian Universalist Congregation.
 In 1970, Unity Temple Restoration Foundation was established by a dedicated group of volunteers to steward restoration and preservation of the building.

 During the late 1980s, UTRF opened the building for guided tours, and raised funds to present cultural programs and events.
-With the support of the Alphawood Foundation’s $10 million seed grant, UTRF began a comprehensive restoration of Unity Temple’s exterior and interior in the spring of 2015, at a cost of $23 million.
-The restoration is scheduled for completion in Fall 2016, at which time Unity Temple will reopen to the public.
+With the support of the Alphawood Foundation’s $10 million seed grant, UTRF began a comprehensive restoration of Unity Temple’s exterior and interior in the spring of 2015, at a cost of $25 million.
+The restoration is now complete and the doors to Unity Temple are now open to the public.
 Public programs will resume in 2018.

 During a summer storm in 1905, lightning struck the spire of the wood frame, Gothic Revival-style Unity Church in Oak Park, and the building was destroyed by fire.
 In the Fall of 1905, the congregation commissioned Frank Lloyd Wright, then 38 years old and a congregation member, to design a new church.
 The church was Wright’s first major public building.

 The construction contract called for the building to be completed by November 1906.
 More than two and one-half years later, after ongoing challenges of unprecedented design elements, untested construction techniques, and Wright’s practice of modifying designs during construction, Unity Temple was completed.